Bioconductor/bioc_git_transition/doc/scenario-6-abandon-changes.md

     git cherry-pick <commit id>
     ```

-    Push these cherry-picked changes to Github and _Bioconductor_ repositories.
+    Push these cherry-picked changes to GitHub and _Bioconductor_ repositories.

 # Reset to a previous commit

-If you find yourself in a place where you want to abandon changes **already committed** to _Bioconductor_ or Github, use `reset` to undo the commits on your local repository and `push -f` to force the changes to the remotes.
+If you find yourself in a place where you want to abandon changes **already committed** to _Bioconductor_ or GitHub, use `reset` to undo the commits on your local repository and `push -f` to force the changes to the remotes.
 Remember that the `HEAD` commit id is the most recent **parent** commit of the current state of your local repository.

     ```
     git reset --hard <commit id>